dddrrreee/cs140e-25win/labs/7-uart/README.md

     code, but the difficulty in debugging made it one of the hardest labs in some ways.

-So this year we won't do that.
-To mitigate this problem, before starting on the hardware we'll do a general purpose hack and write a software UART implementation that uses GPIO to  "bit-bang" the UART protocol.
+So this year we didn't do that and used a software version that uses GPIO to  "bit-bang" the UART protocol so you could debug the hardware UART driver using print statements.
 (Jonathan Kula did this in 2021's class as part of his final project.)
-This will let you debug the hardware UART driver using print statements.
+You'll now build this.

 Two additional advantages of bit-banging: